 I have created a remix of the beautiful painting by Thomas Blackshear called Forgiven.
 It speaks for itself.

 Many people don't like the way that HBO's television drama Game of Thrones is turning out.
 Is there a deeper moral here?

 In this post I'll explore the sacrifice of ego or "self" in the traditions of Judaism and Christianity, and how the transcendence of this "self" led one back to God.

-I had a conversation on Facebook the other day about original sin and its relationship to nonduality.
-I thought it was an excellent free-form discussion, a dialogue to dive into deeper understanding about these topics and their relationship.
-I thought I'd record the thread here to share it again more broadly.
-Continue reading “Original Sin and Nonduality”
+I had a conversation on Facebook the other day about original sin and its relationship to non-duality.
+I thought it was a great discussion, and I thought I'd share it again here.

-For many people, however, today is not a happy day, but rather the most disliked day of the entire year.
-This is when people seem to celebrate death, the macabre, evil, darkness, the shadows, wickedness, perhaps even Satan himself.
-Those things are a big turn off for many people, particularly many religious and devout people who like to think about God only as Life and Light and Truth.
-Continue reading “We WILL Surely Die”
+Happy Halloween!
+For many people, however, today is not a happy day, but it is the most disliked day of the entire year.
+This is when people seem to celebrate the death, the macabre, evil, darkness, the shadows, wickedness, perhaps even Satan himself.
+Those things are a big turn off for many people, particularly the most religious and devout.

-I don't think there is any evidence in nature that bodily resurrection can happen as we traditionally think of it.
+I don't think there is any evidence in nature that bodily resurrection can happen.
 I think this is a misunderstanding of the resurrection.
-Continue reading “What is the Resurrection?”

 When the false self dies—the ego, the old creature, the constructed personality, the illusory self, the separate independent idea of one's self, the man of sin, the son of perdition, the natural man, the carnal mind—when this is seen for what it really is, when it is revealed in truth, when it is put off, taken out of the way, when it is crucified and passes away, then the true Self is revealed in glory.